Self-referential humor: Jokes about jokes

+A Gnorm Gnat comic strip satirizing marital comedy.

 Marc Galanter, in the introduction to his book Lowering the Bar: Lawyer Jokes and Legal Culture, cites a meta-joke in a speech of Chief Justice William Rehnquist:

 I've often started off with a lawyer joke, a complete caricature of a lawyer who's been nasty, greedy, and unethical.
 But I've stopped that practice.
 I gradually realized that the lawyers in the audience didn't think the jokes were funny and the non-lawyers didn't know they were jokes.

 Stand-up comedian Mitch Hedberg would often follow up a joke with an admission that it was poorly told, or insist to the audience that "that joke was funnier than you acted."

 The process of being a humorist is also the subject of meta-jokes; for example, on an episode of QI, Jimmy Carr made the comment, "When I told them I wanted to be a comedian, they laughed.
 Well, they're not laughing now!"— a joke previously associated with Bob Monkhouse.